-Written by Allen Wyatt (last updated September 7, 2021)
+Written by Allen Wyatt (last updated January 24, 2026)

-This tip applies to Excel 2007, 2010, 2013, 2016, 2019, and 2021
+This tip applies to Excel 2007, 2010, 2013, 2016, 2019, 2021, 2024, and Excel in Microsoft 365

 When you use VLOOKUP to return a value from a data table, the function does not differentiate between blanks and zero values in what it returns.
 If the source value is zero, then VLOOKUP returns 0.
 Likewise, if the source is blank, then VLOOKUP still returns the value 0.
 For some purposes, this may not do—you need to know whether the cell being looked up is blank or if it really contains a 0.

-There are many different solutions that could be pursued.
-One solution relies on the fact that even though VLOOKUP returns a 0, it will correctly report the length of the source cell.
-Thus, if you use the LEN function on what is returned, if the source cell is empty the LEN function returns 0, but if the source contains a 0 then LEN returns 1 (the 0 value is 1 character in length).
-This means that you could use the following formula in place of a standard VLOOKUP:
+One solution relies on the fact that even though VLOOKUP returns a 0 for a blank cell, it will correctly report the length of the source cell.
+If you use the LEN function on what is returned, an empty source cell results in a length of 0, while a source cell containing a 0 results in a length of 1.
+This means you could use the following formula:

 =IF(LEN(VLOOKUP(B1,D:E,2,0))=0,"",VLOOKUP(B1,D:E,2,0))

-In this case if the length of what VLOOKUP returns is 0, then the formula returns a blank.
+In this case, if the length of what VLOOKUP returns is 0, then the formula returns a blank.
 Only if the length is not 0 is the result of the VLOOKUP returned.

 There are other variations on this same concept, each testing a different characteristic of the data being referenced and then making the decision as to whether to actually look up that data.
 (As you can surmise, the variation you develop for your needs will depend on the "different characteristics of the data being referenced.")